joshmckibbin/SimpleShibboleth/readme.txt

 = 1.5.0 =
 * Require PHP 8.0.
+* Require WordPress 5.9.
 * Documentation updates.
 * Switched from jQuery to vanilla JavaScript.
 * Removed the `new user` button from the admin bar menu.
 * Added plugin version constant.
+* Added WP-CLI support for SSO enable option.
+* Changed names of form fields on options page to single array.

 = 1.4.0 =
 * Moved javascript to a separate file loaded via `wp_enqueue_script()` instead of injecting it inline.